Steering and manoeuvring

 Remember to think about whether your vehicle could overhang kerbs or verges when you’re turning.
 If it does, you’ll need to make sure the area is clear of pedestrians, street furniture, road signs, etc before you turn.

-If you’re driving a long rigid vehicle or an articulated large goods vehicle (LGV), you’ll need to be aware of the length of the vehicle when you’re
+If you’re driving a long rigid vehicle or an articulated heavy goods vehicle (HGV), you’ll need to be aware of the length of the vehicle when you’re

 - turning left or right